danielmcheng1/drone/writeup.md

 However, upon running the exact same missions outside, only the first 5 or 6 images would download.
 The rest would raise a timeout error and block all subsequent downloads.
 I had two hypotheses for debugging this failure to download photos:
 * __Transmission Distance__: Failure due to increased radio distance transmission when flying outdoors
-* __Limited Bandwith__: Failure due to limited CPU or bandwidth for downloading media files To test these hypotheses, I first ran a more extensive stress by trying to download all the photos at the end of the mission, when the drone was within a few feet of me.
+* __Limited Bandwidth__: Failure due to limited CPU or bandwidth for downloading media files To test these hypotheses, I first ran a more extensive stress by trying to download all the photos at the end of the mission, when the drone was within a few feet of me.
 Despite this adjustment, I still ran into similar download issues.

-Moving onto the second hypothesis, I found supporting documentation in a DJI developer thread regarding timeout due to limited bandwith.
-By downloading the data as soon as a new file was generated, I had consumed all the bandwith by the time the mission had taken its 10th or 11th automatic photo.
+Moving onto the second hypothesis, I found supporting documentation in a DJI developer thread regarding timeout due to limited bandwidth.
+By downloading the data as soon as a new file was generated, I had consumed all the bandwidth by the time the mission had taken its 10th or 11th automatic photo.
 Furthermore, I did not consistently observe this error during simulator testing because the overall system load was lower; that is, when flying outside, the drone system had to allocate additional resources towards flight control, as opposed to merely simulating flight indoors.

 In typical software development. one needs to execute three types of tests:
 1. __Fault Testing__: The program should correctly executes its intended function